Simaho99/ESP8266_WSN/README.md

+TODO

-The aim is to create a simulator for WSN protocols and algorithms
+create a simulator for WSN protocols and algorithms